mkuthan/mkuthan.github.io/source/_posts/2015-01-29-spark-kafka-integration2.markdown

 ## How to extend Spark API?

-After this not so short introduction, we are ready to disassembly [integration library](https://github.com/mkuthan/example-spark-kafka) between Spark Streaming and Apache Kafka.
+After this not so short introduction, we are ready to disassembly [integration library](https://github.com/mkuthan/example-spark-kafka) for Spark Streaming and Apache Kafka.
 First `DStream` needs to be somehow expanded to support new method `sendToKafka()`.

 ``` scala
 dstream.sendToKafka(kafkaProducerConfig, topic)
 ```

-In Scala, the only way to add methods to existing API, is to use an implicit conversion Scala feature.
+In Scala, the only way to add methods to existing API, is to use an implicit conversion feature.

 ``` scala
 object KafkaDStreamSink {